Omar-Muhamad/My-Wallet-RoR-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # My Wallet App

-> This is my Rails capstone project in Microverse.
-This app is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> This app is a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spend and on what.

 ## Live Site Version

-This is the live site [link](https://my-wallet-rails.herokuapp.com/) to my Project.
+This is the live site [link](https://my-wallet-rails.herokuapp.com/) for my app.

 ## Video Demo

-This is the video demo [link](https://www.loom.com/share/b487b2bbb2b84a79b209f86eb18aeb9d) shawing my capstone project.
+This is the video demo [link](https://www.loom.com/share/b487b2bbb2b84a79b209f86eb18aeb9d) showing my capstone project.

 ## Built With